SaaS Economics

 Expansion is a recurring sales cost.
 Because growth above flat renewal must be sold, seat-based NRR depends on a customer-success and upsell motion that has to be funded and executed every quarter.
 When that motion stalls, retention drifts toward 100% and below, which is the story Asana’s 96% (Q3 FY26 8-K) is telling.
 The expansion that usage-based peers collect for free, seat-based vendors have to go win.

 The AI era sharpens this.
-Agentic and AI-assisted software increasingly delivers outcomes rather than occupying a seat at a desk, which is precisely why so many AI products are reaching for consumption or outcome metering instead of per-user licenses.
+Agentic and AI-assisted software increasingly delivers outcomes rather than occupying a seat at a desk, which is precisely why so many AI products are reaching for consumption or outcome metering instead of per-user licenses, the full re-rating traced in AI is breaking per-seat SaaS pricing.
 The cost dynamics that push usage-priced infrastructure businesses around are visible in AWS Margin Pressure and the Cloud Reset.

-The choice is not ideological.
-It follows from what your product actually scales with.
+The decision is not ideological.
+It follows from what your product actually scales with, and from how much forecast risk the business can carry.
+Here is the concrete playbook.

 Here is the mechanism at founder scale, as an illustrative, hypothetical example (numbers invented to show the logic, not drawn from any company).
 Suppose a product charges 25 dollars per seat and a customer buys 40 seats: 1,000 dollars a month, flat until they hire.
 The same product metered at, say, a fraction of a cent per processed item, against a customer running 3 million items a month, grows its bill every time that customer’s own volume grows, with no new order form.
 Same product, same value delivered, two completely different revenue curves.
 The only variable that changed was what the price was attached to.